Summary: No

 Final Score | 4 |

-From a tourism perspective, Cologne rates pretty low.
+From a tourism perspective, Cologne is rated pretty low.
 For anyone traveling long distances without specific goals, there is simply nothing worth your time here.
-If you happen to be nearby, then the beer, museums and churches may offer something.
-Its also worth mentioning that the restaurant scene in Cologne is awful.
-Really, if you are in doubt for whatever reason, go to Düsseldorf.
+If you happen to be nearby, the beer, museums, and churches may offer something.
+That something, though, is niche.
+The cathedral is cool, but the other churches may be uninspiring unless you are really into Medieval architecture.
+The beer is also an acquired taste.
+It’s also worth mentioning that the restaurant scene in Cologne is awful.
+If you are in doubt for whatever reason, go to Düsseldorf.

-Cologne wins some points back by virtue of it being a major trade-fair city.
+Cologne wins some points back because it is a major trade-fair city.
 As such, you will always find accommodation and the transport infrastructure is acceptable.
 I give Cologne a 3 out of 10.

 Historical Preservation

-In terms of historical preservation, Cologne is at the lower bound with a 1.
-Even cities like Dresden have more to offer, and only a handful of obscure cities like Kassel, Pforzheim or Ludwigshafen would rate equivalently.
+Regarding historical preservation, Cologne is at the lower bound with a 1.
+Even cities like Dresden have more to offer, and only a handful of obscure cities like Pforzheim or Ludwigshafen would rate equivalently.

 Cultural Immersion

-Cologne wins some points with cultural immersion, which I rate at an 7.
-The advantage here, is that as a large city large events, such as Carnival, are still fun and authentic.
-Its easy to feel like a local at virtually any pub.
+Cologne wins some points with cultural immersion, which I rate at a 7.
+The advantage here is that large events like Carnival are still fun and authentic in a large city like Cologne.
+It’s easy to feel like a local at virtually any pub.

-Likewise, Cologne, as a Germany city, scores highly with interaction, also at an 7.
-Everything has published and regular opening hours and almost everything will be open to the public.
-It looses points for not really having a wide selection of restaurants and overall a lack of things to do.
+Likewise, as a German city, Cologne scores highly with interaction, also at a 7.
+All relevant travel information is easily accessible, with regular opening hours published online.
+Almost everything will be open to the public.
+It loses points for not having a wide selection of restaurants and a lack of things to do.

 - The Cathedral